NSW Government logo NSW Government SafeWork NSW logo SafeWork NSW

 • Always set up the ladder on a flat, stable surface.
 If this isn’t possible then use a ladder that includes ladder safety devices like leg levellers, anti-slip gutter guards and stabilisers.

-• Always maintain three point of contact when climbing or descending the ladder.
+• Always maintain three points of contact when climbing or descending the ladder.
 This means two hands and one foot, or two feet and one hand.

 • Never lean or reach away from the ladder while using it.